saurabh1088/notes/iOS/wwdc/wwdc24/Xcode16.md

 - Thread Performance Checker
-    - Disk write diagnostics : NEW
+    - Disk write diagnostics : ✨NEW THIS YEAR
-    - Launch diagnostics : NEW
+    - Launch diagnostics : ✨NEW THIS YEAR
     - In Xcode’s organiser, one can see the slowest code paths in launch diagnostics for customer devices.